LearnersGuild/learning-os/blueprint/player/player-characteristics.md

 ### Computational Thinking
 The ideal player should come into the game with a technical talent aptitude assessed by the use of validated "computational thinking" and/or "technical talent" assessment.

-These assessment should be a simulation which indicates an aspirants ability to do:
+These assessment should be a simulation which indicates an applicants ability to do:
 - Algorithmic notions of control flow
   - Example: Successfully [traversing](https://www.dropbox.com/s/cqddqb3mbad04pk/thoughtWorks%20006.jpg?dl=0) a flow chart
 - Abstraction